dmjio/miso/README.md

 ## Live reload with JSaddle

 It is possible to build `miso` applications with `ghcid`, `jsaddle` that allow live reloading of your application in reponse to changes in application code.
-See the [README](https://github.com/dmjio/miso/blob/master/sample-app-jsaddle/README.md) in the `sample-app-jsaddle` folder for more information.
+To accomplish this, run the `sample-app/` with `ghcid -c 'cabal repl app' -T=Main.main`.
+Then open your browser to http:localhost:8080.
+Whenever you edit the code, you should see the browser page refresh with an updated page.

 ## Docker